Volume 34 Number 3

 The ancient Romans dedicated an entire god, Janus, to this dichotomy (en.wikipedia.org/wiki/Janus).
 His statue in Figure 1 is more than 2,000 years old.
 This condition—I won’t call it a problem, it’s simply a part of life, basic as gravity—is not a new one.
 We need to take care of our users anyway, even if—especially if—being human, they won’t take care of themselves.

 David S. Platt teaches programming .NET at Harvard University Extension School and at companies all over the world.
 He’s the author of 11 programming books, including “Why Software Sucks” (Addison-Wesley Professional, 2006) and “Introducing Microsoft .NET” (Microsoft Press, 2002).
 Microsoft named him a Software Legend in 2002.
-He wonders whether he should tape down two of his daughter’s fingers so she learns how to count in octal.
+He wonders whether he should have taped down two of his daughter’s fingers so she would learn how to count in octal.
 You can contact him at rollthunder.com.